 - Bob knows from the beginning how unrealistic her dreams are in first place.
 He only helps her to see her Heroic BSOD when her dreams get shattered.

 - Faux Affably Evil

-- At first it seems that Bob became a jerk because he was shunned by society, only it turns out they shunned him because he would constantly betray them and eventualy everyone wised up to his antics.
+- At first it seems that Bob became a jerk because he was isolated by society, only it turns out they shunned him because he would constantly betray them and eventualy everyone wised up to his antics.

-- Justified: Bob believes his "kind" acts redeem him, but normal people see through him easily.
+- Bob believes his "kind" acts redeem him, but normal people see through him easily.

 - Subverted: Turns out Bob's secretly using Alice's money to provide for his ill, elderly mother.

 - Double Subverted: His mother's already rich and is in on the scam as well.